 Great Diving Beetle - Dytiscus marginalis

-One of our largest beetles, this species has a dark, olive-brown, almond-shaped oval body, about three centimetres long, with the thorax bordered by dull yellow.
+One of our largest beetles, this species has a dark, olive-brown, almond-shaped oval body, about three centimetres long.
+The pronotum is completely bordered by a yellow margin - one of the key features that enables this species to be recognised in the field.
 The wing cases of the female are ribbed whilst those of the male are smooth.

 These beetles live in fresh water, either still or slow-running, and seem to prefer water with vegetation.